markdom/specification/1.0/markdom.md

 ##### `BlockParentType` {#api-dom-blockparenttype}

-The `BlockParentType` enum represents the type of a `BlockParent` and has the following constants:
+The `BlockParentType` enum indicates the type of a `BlockParent` and has the following constants:

 * `DOCUMENT`,
 * `QUOTE_BLOCK`,